DcSergioPC/Collinear-Points-Graphics-Interface-Java/README.md

 # Collinear-Points-Graphics-Interface-Java
-This is an implementacion of at least 4 collinear points that use a graphics interface to show these points and have some animation to see how generate each of the segments, to accelerate/decelerate the animation, only press the "-" or "+" keys and this implementacion have many inputs.
+This is an implementacion of at least 4 collinear points that use a graphics interface to show these points and have some animation to see how generate each of the segments, to accelerate/decelerate the animation, only press the "-" or "+" keys this implementacion have many inputs.

 the fast algorith of find 3 or more points collinear have o complexity of O((n^2)log(n))